-- lack of effectiveness of product candidates during clinical studies; - adverse events, safety issues or side effects (or perceived adverse developments or results) relating to the product candidates or their formulation into medicines; - inability to raise additional capital in sufficient amounts to continue our development programs, which are very expensive; - inability to enter into partnering arrangements relating to the development and commercialization of our programs and product candidates; - delays in patient enrollment and variability in the number and types of patients available for clinical studies; - the need to sequence clinical studies as opposed to conducting them concomitantly in order to conserve resources; - our inability or the inability of our collaborators or licensees to manufacture or obtain from third parties materials sufficient for use in non-clinical and clinical studies; - governmental or regulatory delays or suspensions of the conduct of the clinical trials and changes in regulatory requirements, policy and guidelines, including as a result of any class-based risks that emerge as an area of FDA or other regulatory agency focus;
+- · lack of effectiveness of product candidates during clinical studies; - adverse events, safety issues or side effects (or perceived adverse developments or results) relating to the product candidates or their formulation into medicines; - inability to raise additional capital in sufficient amounts to continue our development programs, which are very expensive;

-- failure of our partners to advance our product candidates through clinical development; - difficulty in maintaining contact with patients after treatment, resulting in incomplete data; - varying regulatory requirements or interpretations of data among the FDA and foreign regulatory authorities; and - a regional disturbance where we or our collaborative partners are enrolling patients in clinical trials, such as a pandemic, terrorist activities or war, political unrest or a natural disaster.
+- inability to enter into partnering arrangements relating to the development and commercialization of our programs and product candidates; - delays in patient enrollment and variability in the number and types of patients available for clinical studies; - the need to sequence clinical studies as opposed to conducting them concomitantly in order to conserve resources; - our inability or the inability of our collaborators or licensees to manufacture or obtain from third parties materials sufficient for use in non-clinical and clinical studies: - governmental or regulatory delays or suspensions of the conduct of the clinical trials and changes in regulatory requirements, policy and guidelines, including as a result of any class-based risks that emerge as an area of FDA or other regulatory agency focus; - challenges with recruitment and/or progressing patients through the study due to the COVID-19 pandemic, as discussed further in the risk factor entitled "We face risks related to health epidemics, including the recent COVID-19 pandemic, which could have a material adverse effect on our business and results of operations"; - · failure of our partners to advance our product candidates through clinical development; - difficulty in maintaining contact with patients after treatment, resulting in incomplete data; - · varying regulatory requirements or interpretations of data among the FDA and foreign regulatory authorities; and - a regional disturbance where we or our collaborative partners are enrolling patients in clinical trials, such as a pandemic, terrorist activities or war, political unrest or a natural disaster.

-Any adverse developments or results or perceived adverse developments or results with respect to our clinical programs including, without limitation, any delays in development in our programs, any halting of development in our programs, any difficulties or delays encountered with regard to the FDA or other regulatory authorities with respect to our programs, or any indication from clinical or non-clinical studies that the compounds in our programs are not safe or efficacious, could have a material adverse effect on our business and cause the price of our securities to fall.
+Any adverse developments or results or perceived adverse developments or results with respect to our clinical programs including, without limitation, any delays in development in our programs as we are currently experiencing due to the COVID-19 pandemic, any halting of development in our programs, any difficulties or delays encountered with regard to the FDA or other third country regulatory authorities with respect to our programs, or any indication from clinical or non-clinical studies that the compounds in our programs are not safe or efficacious, could have a material adverse effect on our business and cause the price of our securities to fall.

 In July 2019, the FDA issued a Boxed Warning for a systemically active pan-JAK inhibitor, calling out an increased risk of pulmonary embolism and death following the results of a safety study in patients with rheumatoid arthritis.
-Theravance Biopharma is focused on developing pan-JAK inhibitors that are designed to remain organ-selective so that they do not become systemically active in order to minimize the risk of side effects.
+We are focused on developing pan-JAK inhibitors that are designed to remain organ-selective so that they do not become systemically active in order to minimize the risk of side effects.
 It is unknown at this time what, if any, additional requirements the FDA may put in place with respect to the development of JAK inhibitors generally or what other future FDA actions may have on the prospects for JAK inhibitors.
 Delays or adverse developments or results or perceived adverse developments or results relating to JAK inhibitors could harm our business and could cause the price of our securities to fall.
 Examples of such adverse developments include, but are not limited to: